-- 2 cups Idaho Rusett potato peeled and cut into bite-sized pieces (about 1-pound)
+- 2 cups Idaho Russet potato, peeled and cut into bite-sized pieces (about 1-pound)

-- About 20 small to medium-sized garlic cloves peeled and root end trimmed off
+- about 20 small garlic cloves, peeled and root end trimmed off

 Add all of the vegetables, including the garlic cloves, to the oiled baking sheet as you peel and cut them.